ALAMPUR | JOGULAMBA TEMPLE | TOURIST PLACES TO VISIT & TOUR PACKAGES

 Winter: Maximum - 33°C & Minimum - 13°C

 At a distance of 218 kms from Hyderabad, 22 Kms from Kurnool, 126 Kms from Mahbubnagar & 200 kms from Srisailam, Alampur is a historical place located in Mahbubnagar district of Telangana.
 Alampur is famous for Jogulamba Temple (a Shakti Peetha), Navabrahma temples and Sangameswara Temple built in 7th century.
 Alampur is considered as the western gateway to the famous pilgrimage town Srisailam.
 The temple consists of several inscriptions dated between 7th and 16th centuries.
-Alampur is one of the famous places to experience Telangana tourism.
+Alampur is one of the famous places to visit near Hyderabad.

 As per history of this place, Lord Brahma, after losing his powers due to a curse of a saint, performed penance for Lord Shiva.
 It is believed that Lord Shiva appeared in nine different forms, thus nine different temples to celebrate each form.
 The shivalinga in the main temple of Bala Brahma temple is seen in the form of footprint of a bull.